bytebone/pretty_dotfiles/README.md

 # pretty_dotfiles
-the dotfiles for my linux theme. managed by chezmoi, built for arch.
+The dotfiles for my Linux theme.
+Managed by chezmoi, built for Arch.

+With a focus on productivity (small gaps and maximized screen real estate) while still adding sprinkles of minimalistic and modern design, this theme will be interesting for anyone looking to get into Bwpsm fast and uncomplicated.

 ## Screenshots